 Likewise, I hope FASH455 can put students into thinking about why “fashion” matters.
 A popular misconception is that “fashion and apparel” is just about “sewing,” “fashion magazine,” “shopping” and “Project Runway.”
 In fact, as one of the largest and most economically influential sectors in the world today, T&A industry plays a critical and unique role in creating jobs, promoting economic development, enhancing human development and reducing poverty.
 As we mentioned in the class, over 120 million people remain directly employed in the T&A industry globally, and a good proportion of them are females living in poor rural areas.
 For most developing countries, T&A typically accounts for 70%–90% of their total merchandise exports and provides one of the very few opportunities for these countries to participate in globalization.
 The spread of COVID-19, in particular, reveals the enormous social and economic impacts of the apparel sector and many problems that need our continuous efforts to make an improvement.

 Last but not least, I hope from taking FASH455, students will take away meaningful questions that can inspire their future study and even life’s pursuit.
 For example:

-How to make the growth of global textile and apparel trade more inclusive and equal?
+- How to make the growth of the global textile and apparel trade more inclusive and equal?

-How to use trade policy as a tool to solve tough global issues such as labor practices and environmental standards?
+- How to use trade policy as a tool to solve tough global issues such as labor practices and climate change?

 So what do you take away from FASH455?
 Please feel free to share your thoughts and comments.